Integrate with Eloqua

 Username should be in the format <Company name>\<User name>.

-2. In the Host field, enter the host name of the machine hosting your Eloqua system.
+2. In the host field, enter the host name from the URL.
+For example secure.<pod>.eloqua.com.

-4. Enter the password of the user of the Eloqua system that you created for performing operations, into the Password/Confirm password fields.
+5. Enter the password of the user of the Eloqua system that you created for performing operations, into the password/confirm password fields.

 6. Click Add to create the orchestrated system.